EnqueueDuck/http-server/README.md

 ### Version 3.1.0

 The base class for server is `ServerSocket` at `src/main/cpp/server_socket.h`.
 I use an `evconnlistener` from `libevent` to bind and listen on the server address.
-For a new connection accepted, `accept_conn_cb` is called.
-The server passes the connection to one of the workers (defined in `src/main/cpp/server`);
+For each new connection , `accept_conn_cb` is called.
+The server passes the connection to one of the workers to handle (defined in `src/main/cpp/server`).

-The server worker runs an event loop, connections received from the server will be added for monitoring.
+The server worker runs an event loop, connections received from the server will be added to the loop for monitoring.
 When the connection becomes active, `conn_read_callback` will be triggered.
 It reads from the socket, parses the HTTP request, call `HandleHttpRequest` to produce an `HttpResponse` and write the response to the connection socket.

 Some notes:
 - Connections received from `evconnlistener` are non-blocking by default.
 When reading from